-10.4 Competitors are required to advise trial organizers of any scratching or any dogs that are no longer eligible to compete in the novice or improver sections before the trial begins.
+14.5 Competitors are required to advise trial organisers of any scratching or any dogs that are no longer eligible to compete in the novice or improver sections before the trial begins.

-10.5 Guidelines to conducting the draw:

-(a) Dogs shall be placed in the order indicated by the competitor on their entry form.

-(b) The basis of the draw shall be five (5) rounds.

-(c) Competitors shall have their names drawn at random just once and this will then become the order for any further rounds that the competitor is involved in.

-(d) Competitors with six (6) or more dogs shall have their next dog placed half way between their second and third runs, then third and fourth runs and fourth and fifth runs depending on the total number of dogs they have entered.

-(e) Those competitors competing as a 'One or Two Dog Worker' shall be placed randomly in the draw on their nominated day.

-(f) Common sense is to prevail and those competitors with multiple entries are to be spread throughout the draw.
+- 14.6 Conducting the draw (refer to Appendix 6): - (a) Dogs shall be placed in the order indicated by the competitor on their entry form. - (b) The basis of the draw shall be five (5) rounds.
+If entries show the majority of competitors have less than four dogs, it is acceptable to conduct the draw over four (4) rounds. - (c) Competitors shall have their names drawn at random just once and this will then become the order for any further rounds that the competitor is involved in. - (d) Competitors with more dogs than the number of rounds in the draw shall have their next dog placed half way between their second and third runs, then third and fourth runs and fourth and fifth runs depending on the total number of dogs they have entered. - (e) Those competitors competing as a 'One or Two Dog Worker' shall be placed randomly in the draw on their nominated day. - (f) Common sense is to prevail and those competitors with multiple entries are to be spread throughout the draw.

-(g) Preferably, no competitor shall have consecutive runs throughout the draw.

-(h) A copy of the draw will be provided for each competitor before the trial begins.
+If the situation arises where most competitors have less than three dogs, but one competitor has four or more dogs, it is acceptable to place that competitor evenly throughout the draw, regardless of the rulings above.

+- (g) No competitor shall have consecutive runs throughout the draw. - (h) A copy of the draw will be provided for each competitor before the trial begins. - (i) Classes may be held concurrently (for example, the Novice and the Encourage classes, or the Improver and Open classes).
+Should a dog be entered in both classes, the score from their one run will count towards both classes. - (j) Should entries warrant, a trial convener may choose to run two rounds in any class.
+Placings will be determined on an aggregate of those two runs.

+If a dog does not score in the first round (for any reason), it will be entitled to a second run and a single score will still count towards the placings, should it be high enough.

+A final may also be run and the placings will then be determined by an aggregate of all three runs.

+The intention to do this must be made clear to all competitors before the event starts.

+15. Refunds

+15.1 A Competitor shall give at least 24 hours' notice to the organising committee if they are not able to compete at any event.
+If they do not, they are not entitled to receive a refund on any entry fees.

+15.2 Under extenuating circumstances, a refund may be given at the discretion of the convener of the trial or the Council.

+15.3 An administration fee may be deducted from the refund.

-11. Finals
+16. Finals

-11.1 Should there be a final trial, the highest scoring dogs shall be selected, one more in number than prizes offered, this being raised only to include a duplication in score of the last selection.
+16.1 Should there be a final, the highest scoring dogs shall be selected, one more in number than prizes offered, this being raised only to include a duplication in score of the last selection.